nav-solutions/.github/profile/README.md

 NAV-Solutions (NAV-SLS) is a framework providing GNSS libraries and applications, mostly written in Rust.

+## Community

+Join us on [Discord](https://discord.gg/EqhEBXBmJh) where we discuss the latest developments, publish demos, provides FAQ and answer questions.

 ## Parsers

 We provide support for a few file formats, broadly used in GNSS and Geodesy applications.
 Some of them are